 Expressive Arts and Design

 Creativity plays a significant role in thinking and understanding across all seven areas of learning.
 If children’s thoughts and feelings are sought and valued and they are encouraged to decide for themselves how best to represent their ideas, explore possibilities, make new connections and solve problems, they are developing the skills for life-long learning and confidence in themselves, both as thinkers and as learners.
-The Characteristics of Effective Learning are essential in supporting learning and development in Expressive Arts and Design, empowering children to see themselves as capable, competent and creative learners.
+The characteristics of effective teaching and learning are essential in supporting learning and development in Expressive Arts and Design, empowering children to see themselves as capable, competent and creative learners.

-- continuous opportunities to experiment with inspiring and accessible media and tools
+- opportunities to experiment with inspiring and accessible media and tools

 - the freedom to make a mess and mix materials